 Meet Professor Brendly Singleton

 It is known that University of Advancing Technology (UAT) is great at, well, advancing technology 😁.
-What's really cool about UAT are the people who make it such an amazing community.
+What's really cool about UAT is the people who make it such an amazing community.
 Our professors are so much more than their industry expertise.
 They go above and beyond inside and outside of the classroom, not only for our students, but for the community.
 Along with teaching industry-ready topics and highly sought-after curriculum, they are also doing so much good for the world.
 It is a pleasure to introduce and recognize Professor Brendly Singleton.

 Professor Singleton, an Arizona native, joined UAT earlier this year as a full-time professor.
 Brendly comes from a family of six, where she is the eldest.
 "As a product of a single-parent household, we were very poor and did not have much," she shares.
 The holidays were a little different than in the movies.
 Her mother was a housekeeper, and Brendly recalls Christmas clothing came from the family her mother worked for.
 Everything her family received was used or donated.
 Although Brendly was extremely grateful for these items, she wasn't necessarily a fan of wearing her mother's employer's clothing.
 Because of this, she learned to sew so she could make the clothes into something new and more her style.
 "That at least made it easier for me to wear the clothes."